 Freshman Admission Requirements

 - Academic requirements: To be a competitive candidate for admission to the UO, we recommend at least a B average or a 3.00 grade point average (GPA) on a 4.00 scale.
 Please review the minimum requirements for applicants from your country.
-The UO does not require SAT/ACT results for international students unless you are applying to the Clark Honors College.
-However, submitting SAT/ACT results will increase your chance of admission, makes you eligible for additional scholarships, and can be used to prove English proficiency.
+The UO does not require SAT/ACT results for international students.
+If you have them, they can be used to prove English proficiency.

 English proficiency: If your native language is not English, you must submit standardized language test scores.
 Please review the test score requirements before applying.